kmaaallen/simon-game/README.md

 #### Feature 2 - game board
 The game board contains the coloured segments, the control panel and the buttons/toggles for using the game.
 For the coloured segments I stuck to the original simon game configuration (though the color order is different) and kept the colours bright.
-When a colour is triggered by the sequence (see logic document) the segment lightens and plays a sound.
+When a colour is triggered by the sequence (see logic document) the segment lightens for a time to replicate a flash and plays a sound.

 #### Feature 3 - control panel
 The control panel contains the buttons to use the game and the display.